 Weekend Project: How to Make Indian Pickles or Achaar

-Making your own will give you a reliable stash of summer flavors to pull from at your leisure.
+Making your own will give you a reliable stash of flavors to pull from at your leisure.

 Achaars, aka Indian pickles, are popular condiments in India.
 Achaar making is a popular activity during the hot summers, utilizing the bounty of peak produce.
 During my childhood, I would help my mother with the annual preparation, sneaking pieces of raw mango from the pile (I was too impatient to wait for the finished product).
 As an adult now living in the United States, I avoided making them and instead picked some up during trips home to India to visit family.
 My mom, mother-in-law, aunt, or friend were always happy to send us off with a bottle or two from their annual batch.
 But in the past few years, I’ve experimented with making small quantities of achaar here and there.
 While testing recipes for quick pickles to include in my cookbook Roti, I found it a calming and somewhat forgiving process.